Justice for Journalists: Season 2

+Events, Partnerships and Advocacy

+The Charity participates in various offline and online public events themed around media safety and campaign for media freedom along with other international press freedom organizations.

+United Nations

-On a constant basis, the Justice for Journalists Foundation participates in sessions of the United Nations Human Rights Committee.
+Justice for Journalists Foundation participates in sessions of the United Nations Human Rights Committee.
+Also, the information about Georgia was incorporated in the concluding observations on the fifth periodic report on Georgia released by the Office of the High Commissioner for Human Rights (OHCHR) on July 27.
 Also, the information about Georgia was incorporated in the concluding observations on the fifth periodic report on Georgia released by the Office of the High Commissioner for Human Rights (OHCHR) on July 27.